SS Westernland: Westernland in civilian service (1930–1940)

 Bernstein registered Westernland in Hamburg and had her refitted to carry 486 tourist class passengers.
-He route remained Antwerp – Southampton – New York.
+Her route remained Antwerp – Southampton – New York.
 Her first Red Star voyage for Bernstein began on 29 March 1935, and her last began on 6 May 1939.

 In 1939 Nazi Germany exiled Bernstein, and his German businesses were dissolved.
 Holland America Line bought the Red Star Line fleet including Westernland, which it registered in Rotterdam.
 That June she resumed service on the Antwerp – Southampton – New York route.
 On 15–18 October 1939 she was in Rotterdam, which was not one of her usual ports of call.

 On 10 April 1940 Westernland left Antwerp for New York as usual.
 On 10 May Germany invaded the Netherlands and Belgium, and on the same day Westernland took refuge in Falmouth Bay.

-Westernland in war service 1940–1945
+Westernland in war service (1940–1945)

 On 7 June 1940 Westernland left Falmouth Bay for Avonmouth.
 She shuttled between Avonmouth, Newport, Wales and Falmouth until 12 July.
 On 14 July Westernland reached Liverpool – the same day as her sister Pennland reached Liverpool from Halifax in Convoy HX 54.

 On 31 August 1940 Westernland and Pennland left Liverpool under escort as part of the task force for the capture of Dakar.
 Westernland carried the Free French General Charles de Gaulle and reached Freetown in Sierra Leone on 20 September.

 On 25 October 1940 Westernland left Freetown.
 She called at Takoradi on the Gold Coast and continued via Cape Town to Durban, where she arrived on 15 November.
 She spent most of the next 10 months as a troopship in the Indian Ocean, visiting Mombasa, Bombay, Suez, Colombo, Aden, Port Sudan, Massawa, Singapore, Fremantle and Sydney.
 When laden, Westernland carried more than 2,000 troops.
 The highest number recorded was 2,866 from Aden to Colombo in March 1942.

 On 30 September 1942 Westernland left Durban and the Indian Ocean.
 She called at Cape Town, Pernambuco and Hampton Roads, and reached New York on 13 November.
 In November 1942 the Admiralty bought Westernland and had her converted into a repair ship.
 Her pennant number was F 87.

 In December 1942 Westernland returned to Britain with Convoy HX 219.
 In January 1943 she was converted again, into a destroyer depot ship.

-Fate 1945–1947
+Fate (1945–1947)

 In 1945 Westernland was transferred to the Ministry of War Transport, who contracted Cunard-White Star Line to manage her.
 In October 1946 the South Georgia Company bought her, intended to have her converted into a whaling factory ship, and contracted Christian Salvesen to manage her.

 However, the South Georgia Company abandoned its plan, and instead sold Westernland to Hughes, Bolckow and Company for scrap.
 On 1 August 1947 she arrived at Blyth, Northumberland to be broken up.